FREQUENTLY ASQUED QUESTIONS

 One of the main reasons why the private option is sought after is because you do not need to worry about which dates we have departures set for or if our departures have enough space.
 Your only concern is whether or not there are permits available.
 You can choose almost any date that you want if permits are available.

 In addition to the convenience and flexibility in booking, the private option provides a more personal trip experience for your group.
 We will pick you up and drop you off at your hotel.
 The guide will focus all of his energy and attention on your group.
 You can also be more specific about the foods that you would like to be served during the trek.
 It is a truly wonderful experience to go on such an amazing journey with only your friends and loved ones.
 Ask TO Eco Path Trek office Sttaf, how you can arrange your own private tour.

-What is an ISIC card?
+What if i’m Student?
 How can I use it to get a discount?

 The discount that is offered isn’t a ECO PATH TREK discount, but is actually offered by the DRCC and ECO PATH TREK passes the discount on to you.
 For that reason, it absolutely necessary that we have a scan of your card “in hand” when we go to purchase your permits.
 If you didn’t send us a copy of it along with the initial booking, then make sure to note on the registration form that you have one and will send the scan as soon as possible so that we know to try and wait before we purchase the permit.

 Am I able to change dates after the initial reservation?